4dn-dcic/tibanna/docs/installation.rst

     python setup.py install

-Starting v1.0.0, there is also a Docker image that contains the same version of tibanna as the image tag.
+Starting version ``1.0.0``, there is also a Docker image that contains the same version of tibanna as the image tag.
 This image is used on the EC2 AWSEM instances and not for a local use.
 The image contains many other things including Docker, Singularity, Cromwell, cwltool, etc. in addition to Tibanna and therefore not recommended, but in case the above two somehow didn't work in your environment, and if you have Docker, you could try:

 ::